Comparison

 | Cost | $0.99 one-time | $8-15 per box, recurring |

 Dramamine is a proven medication, but its drowsiness side effect is a dealbreaker for many travelers — especially drivers.
 Stillwave offers a drug-free alternative that works in seconds with no side effects.
-If you need relief without impairment, Stillwave is worth trying.
+If you want travel comfort without impairment, Stillwave is worth trying.

 Yes.
-Stillwave uses a completely different mechanism (100 Hz sound therapy) that doesn't involve medication.
+Stillwave uses a completely different approach (100 Hz sound session) that doesn't involve medication.
 You can use it as an alternative or alongside Dramamine if needed.

-Motion sickness varies by individual.
-The research showed strongest effects in people with high motion sensitivity.
+Individual experiences with motion sickness vary.
 Stillwave is a one-time $0.99 purchase, so there's minimal risk to try it.